Illumination Amaranthus foliage

 Planting & Growing

 Illumination Amaranthus will grow to be about 24 inches tall at maturity, with a spread of 18 inches.
-The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
+The stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.

 This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.